grafov/russian-holidays/README.md

 * Only official state holidays counted.
 * It based on the modern data for last years so it not applicable to previous years or historical holidays.
-* It don't show holidays without fixed calendar dates (using lunar calendar etc.)
+* It don't show holidays without fixed calendar dates yet (except Orthodox Easter)
 * For regional holidays only dates with official day offs counted (no memorial days etc.)